manuelbieh/react-book/basics/jsx-an-introduction.md

 At first glance JSX does not look very different from HTML or XML.
 As in XML or in XHTML, every opening element also needs to have a matching closing element `</div>` or has to be self-closing \(`<img/>`\).
 In contrast to XML and XTHML though, JSX can include **JavaScript expressions** making it extremely powerful.

-JSX elements are transformed into nested `React.createElement()` calls at a later step in your build process.
+JSX elements are transformed into nested `React.createElement()` calls at a later step in our build process.
 Remember that I mentioned in the introduction that React creates a tree-like structure of elements — this happens here.

 This all sounds a lot more complicated than it actually is though.
-Let us look at an example with the following HTML snippet:
+Let's look at an example with the following HTML snippet:

 ```jsx
 <div id="app">